 The shows are to be used for one competitive season.
 If a group wants to use the work beyond that, additional permission will be required.

-While we are sympathetic to schools who end up having to cancel their season due to unforeseen circumstances, we are unable to offer refunds on our shows.
+We are unable to offer refunds on our shows.
 Because our sales come with regional exclusivity, we have reserved the show for a customer in their area and have often turned away other groups who have inquired about the same show in the same region.
 And once students/staff have had access to the music, there is no way to "return the product."
-In some cases, we are able to work out a credit for the following season; you can contact email@example.com to further discuss your options.

 A sampler is an electronic component that stores small bits of audio that can be triggered at the push of a button.
 They are a great way to add sound effects to your show or to have clear narration every time without worrying about a student narrator.
 They are in the range of $300-$400 for a suitable option.
 The most commonly used sampler is the Roland SP-303, SP-404 and they keep upgrading from there.